A Search for H-Dropout Lyman Break Galaxies at z~12-16: Luminosity Function and SFR Density

 We then make mock SEDs redshifted to $3\leq z \leq 5$ (steps of 0.1) from the three types of the SEDs, calculate fluxes in each band, scale to have stellar masses of $10^9\leq M_*/M_\odot\leq 10^{11}$ (steps of 0.1 dex), and perturb the calculated fluxes by adding photometric scatters in the same manner as Section \ref{ss_completeness}.
 We generate $\sim1000$ mock galaxies at each redshift and stellar mass bin, and calculate the fraction of passive galaxies that satisfy our selection criteria in each bin.
 Finally, by integrating the product of the stellar mass function of passive galaxies in \citet{2017A&A...605A..70D} and the fraction of passive galaxies satisfying our selection criteria over the redshift and stellar mass, we calculate the number of passive galaxies at $z\sim4$ that are expected to be in our $z\sim13$ galaxy sample.

 The expected numbers of passive galaxies in our sample are $N_\m{cont}=0.00$, $0.12$, $1.36$ in cases of 1), 2), and 3), respectively.
 We estimate the contamination fraction $f_\m{cont}$ by dividing the expected number of passive galaxies by the number of our $z\sim13$ candidates.
-The estimated contamination fractions are small in cases of 1 and 2 ($f_\m{cont}\sim0\%$ and $6\%$, respectively), and $f_\m{cont}\sim70\%$ in case 3, where we assume all of the passive galaxies have the same SED as the $z\sim4$ solution in the SED fitting as the very conservative case.
-Although the realistic simulation with the observed color distributions (i.e., case 2) indicates the very low contamination fraction, we adopt this conservative estimate from case 3 for the UV luminosity function calculation.
+The estimated contamination fractions are small in cases of 1 and 2 ($f_\m{cont}\sim0\%$ and $6\%$, respectively), and $f_\m{cont}\sim70\%$ in case 3, where we assume all of the passive galaxies have the same SED as the $z\sim4$ solution in the SED fitting as the extremely conservative case.
+Although the realistic simulation with the observed color distributions (i.e., case 2) indicates the very low contamination fraction, we adopt this very conservative estimate from case 3 for the UV luminosity function calculation. \redc{Note that even if we assume this conservative estimate as the prior, the $z>12$ solutions for HD1 and HD2 in the SED fitting are still more likely than the $z\sim4$ solutions that give larger $\chi^2$ values, as long as the true number density of $z\sim13$ galaxies is $\gtrsim10^{-8}\ \m{Mpc^{-3}}$ (comparable with our estimate in Section \ref{ss_UVLF}).
+On the other hand, if the true number density is $\sim10^{-11}\ \m{Mpc^{-3}}$ at $z\sim13$ (comparable with model predictions in Section \ref{ss_model}), the $z\sim4$ solutions are more likely due to the higher number density of $z\sim4$ passive galaxies compared to that of $z\sim13$ galaxies.}